Living From the Heart

 Rather than assuming that it is our minds that create our experience and therefore by changing our minds we can change our experience, it assumes that we are a mind-heart-body-soul where everything is arising interdependently together.
 Both within our individual system and how that connects to the entire Universe around us.

-We connect to this by becoming present with what is in experience for us in this moment, whatever that is, while recognising that this moment is connected to all other moments in time.
+We connect to this interdependent nature by becoming present with what is in experience for us in this moment, whatever that is, while also recognising that this moment is connected to all other moments in time.
 It is simultaneously embracing the simplicity and complexity of life.

-The final realisation of this is that cause and effect completely collapses.
-Not just in your perception of the world – in your embodied reality.
-It’s incredibly hard to imagine if you haven’t experienced it.
-From the other side, I find it incredibly hard to imagine a world where this is not the case.
+The final realisation of interdependent origination is that cause and effect completely collapses.
+Not just in your perception of the world – but also in physical reality.
+It’s probably incredibly hard to imagine; from the other side, I find it incredibly hard to imagine a world where this is not the case.

 What this creates in experience is a radical sense of compassionate presence.
 It doesn’t matter what the Universe is presenting to us, we are willing and able to feel the feels and meet experience, whatever it is, without turning away or creating projections with the mind that keep us safe from the painful or difficult parts.